Hope Virgo writes about why nurses are key to tackling eating disorders, especially during lockdown and the Covid-19 pandemic.

 Everyone in society has a duty of care to those around them and whilst we cannot ‘police’ what everyone is doing, it is about creating safe places where people are able to get the right support and where people feel able to be themselves.
 There is still a lot of shame and stigma wrapped up in eating disorders and an added complication for many is that they feel guilty and undeserving of support.
 Eating disorders are extremely competitive illnesses.
 You compete with everyone around you and with other people with eating disorders.
 When you are unable to access support and services this competition gets much more intense.

-Below are some suggestions for what nurses can do on a day-to-day basis (particularly with services stretched as they are right now):
+Below are some suggestions for what nurses can do on a day-to-day basis to support people with eating disorders (particularly with services stretched as they are right now):

 - Give someone with an eating disorder a call and ensure they have the support that they need.
 Some patients will lie and pretend they are okay, but it is important that they are offered that line of communication.
 You might be the only person to do that, and allowing that person to feel heard and validated will help them get into a better space for their recovery.